How to Fix Common Paper Shredder Problems?

 - Door sensor – shows when the paper bin or door is not closed or properly attached to the shredder.

 The reason why cleaning a dirty sensor is not always an easy fix is because different shredders have sensors in different spots, and some are easier to reach than others.
 However, the location of the sensors can normally be found in the user manual and once you have found the location of the sensor in the manual you can proceed to turn off the shredder or unplug it completely.
-Afterwards, using a flash light you can search for the sensor on the shredder and use a vacuum cleaner, microfiber cloth, straw or pipet to clean off the dust and dirt.
+Afterward, using a flashlight you can search for the sensor on the shredder and use a vacuum cleaner, microfiber cloth, straw or pipet to clean off the dust and dirt.
 After the sensors are clean and the shredder put back together, you can turn it on again and hopefully the problem is solved.
 If you would like to read more about the process of cleaning your shredder and finding the sensors here are some sources that may help:

 - Abc office: Paper Shredder Sensors, Alarms & Indicator Lights Explained – We advise this page if you are interested in finding out more about all the different sensors, alarms, and indicators that paper shredders can have.